 About the lunch and wine tasting at Kasteel Groot Engelenburg

 Kasteel Groot Engelenburg is a beautifully situated monumental mansion in Brummen in the Gelderland province of the Netherlands.
-The original castle dates back to the Middle ages and has been destroyed, rebuilt and remodelled several times in its vast history.
-The last main upgrade dates back to 1988 with a conversion from private residence to a country hotel, restaurant and conference centre.
+The original castle dates back to the Middle ages and has been destroyed, rebuilt and remodeled several times in its vast history.
+The last main upgrade dates back to 1988 with a conversion from private residence to a country hotel, restaurant and conference center.
 Next door is the 9-holes golf course of the Engelenburg Golf & Country Club.